Thinking of starting an LLC in Utah?

 A Federal Tax ID number, also known as an EIN or Employer Identification Number, is required for many businesses for tax purposes.

-Specifically, if you:
+Specifically, you will need an EIN if you:

-- Plan to hire employees
+Plan to hire employees

-- Operate as a partnership
+Operate as a partnership

-- Withhold taxes on income
+Withhold taxes on income (such as for non-resident aliens)

-- Bound to pay certain federal taxes
+Are required to pay certain federal taxes

 Total costs to set up an LLC in Utah

 Forming an LLC in Utah is fairly cost-effective.
+The only required fee is filing a Certificate of Organization for $59.

 Final steps

 Unlike a sole proprietorship, an LLC needs a separate business bank account to prevent the commingling of personal and business transactions.
-Commingling personal and business transactions implies that your LLC is not a separate business structure from you.

 Most banks will ask for your EIN, Certificate of Organization, and an opening deposit averaging $100.
 Most business accounts also pay interest, offer merchant services and provide debit/credit cards.